 Waters of the State - As defined in Minnesota Statutes section 115.01, subdivision 22 the term „waters of the state‟ means all streams, lakes, ponds, marshes, watercourses, waterways, wells, springs, reservoirs, aquifers, irrigation systems, drainage systems and all other bodies or accumulations of water, surface or underground, natural or artificial, public or private, which are contained within, flow through, or border upon the state or any portion thereof.”

-Wet Detention Facility - Depressions constructed by excavation and embankment procedures to store excess runoff temporarily on a site.
+Wet Sedimentation Basin - Depressions constructed by excavation and embankment procedures to store excess runoff temporarily on a site and allow solids to settle.
 After a runoff event, overflow from the pond is released at a controlled rate by an outlet device designed to release flows at various peak rates and elevations until the design elevation of the pool is reached.
-Wet detention facilities maintain a permanent pool of water between storm events.
-Wet detention facilities are located to collect stormwater inflows from adjacent drainage areas and are usually designed to control peak discharges from relatively large design storms.
+Wet sedimentation basins maintain a permanent pool of water between storm events.
+Wet sedimentation basins are located to collect stormwater inflows from adjacent drainage areas and are usually designed to control peak discharges from relatively large design storms.

 Wetland - As defined in Minnesota Rules 7050.0130, subpart F, “. . . ‘wetlands’ are those areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Constructed wetlands designed for wastewater treatment are not waters of the state.

 Section 12.03 Management of Site Vegetation.
-Any landowner shall provide for the installation and maintenance of vegetation on their property in accordance with the following criteria, regardless as to whether or not a stormwater management plan, Stormwater permit has been approved or is necessary under this Section.
-Failure to comply with this section shall constitute a violation and subject the landowner to the enforcement provisions, penalties and noncompliance actions outlined in this Section.
+Any landowner shall provide for the installation and maintenance of vegetation on their property in accordance with the following criteria, regardless as to whether or not a stormwater management plan, or an Alexandria Construction Stormwater Permit has been approved or is necessary under this Section.
+Failure to comply with this section shall constitute a violation and subject the landowner to the enforcement provisions, penalties and noncompliance actions outlined in Section 12.08 Subd.
+3.

 Use of Impervious Surfaces: No person shall apply items included in the definition of "prohibited discharge" on impervious surfaces or within stormwater drainage systems with impervious liners or conduits.